About Our Chapter

 Ticktockers often meet together as a larger group and take part in a wide range of events… many involving helping our philanthropic partners.

-We often bring all Ticktockers together for seminars touching on our organization’s pillars of philanthropy, leadership and culture.
-Topics for these include: focus on the mission of a specific philanthropy, college preparation, improvisational acting, mindfulness, mental health, yoga and diversity/inclusion.
+We often bring all Ticktockers together for presentations or seminars touching on our organization’s pillars of philanthropy, leadership and culture.
+Topics for these might include: focus on the mission of a specific philanthropy, college preparation, improvisational acting, communication skills, community leadership, mindfulness, mental health, physical health and diversity/inclusion.

 THE PATRONESS EXPERIENCE